webview/webview/README.md

 go mod init example.com/m
 ```

-On Windows you will need to make the WebView2 loader discoverable by cgo (see [Windows Preperation](#windows-preperation)):
+On Windows you will need to make the WebView2 headers discoverable by cgo (see [Windows Preperation](#windows-preperation)):

 ```bat
 set CGO_CXXFLAGS="-I%cd%\libs\webview2\build\native\include"